paigekato/math-game-ruby/README.md

-WELCOME TO RUBY MATH GAME!
+##WELCOME TO PAIGE'S RUBY MATH GAME!

-PLAY FOR YOUR LIFE!
+First project using Ruby - Displays simple math questions and will run until one player answers 3 correct ansers.

+Simple question and answer game with up to 2 players.
+Enter your names and let the games begin!